Home Guides Enable processed microphone (Linux)

 mkdir -p ~/.config/pipewire/pipewire.conf.d

-cat > ~/.config/pipewire/pipewire.conf.d/99-starlabs-mic-processing.conf <<'EOF'
+cat > ~/.config/pipewire/pipewire.conf.d/99-starlabs-mic-processing.conf <<EOF

 context.modules = [